North Luzon East Expressway

 The North Luzon East Expressway (NLEE) is a proposed four-lane, 92.1 km long limited-access toll expressway in the Central Luzon region of the Philippines.
 The expressway was originally planned in 2000, when the route would have linked to the Cagayan Valley, and was later revised in the 2010s under the subsequent administrations.

 Route description

-With a length of 92.1 km, the toll project consists of Phase I and Phase II and will form an important transport access in the eastern area of Central Luzon.
+With a length of 111.1 km, the toll project consists of Phase I and Phase II and will form an important transport access in the eastern area of Central Luzon.

 Phase 1

-Also known as La Mesa Parkways Project, the first phase of NLEE starts as a 19 km toll road, beginning at the Regalado Stack Interchange, where NLEX Segment 8.2 and Southeast Metro Manila Expressway meet, or possibly the Commonwealth Avenue - La Mesa Parkway and/or junction of C–6 in San Jose del Monte, before continuing to Bigte, Norzagaray with an interchange at San Jose del Monte, Bulacan (Tungkong Mangga).
+Also known as La Mesa Parkways Project, the first phase of NLEE starts as a 19 km toll road, beginning at a junction with Commonwealth Avenue, before continuing to Bigte, Norzagaray with an interchange at San Jose del Monte, Bulacan (Tungkong Mangga).
 NLEE then continues from Norzagaray before passing through the towns of Bulacan like Santa Maria, Angat, San Ildefonso, and San Miguel.
 Bridges will be required for the project to cross Bulacan's major waterway, the Angat River.